Friday 19th March

 Children wishing to take part can download the information from www.saintpatrickcentre.com.
 Prizes are a Nintendo switch for the two younger age groups and i-Pad mini for P6-P7.

-education@saintpatrickcentre.com until March 12thand the winners will be announced on St Patrick’s Day.
+Submissions can be made online to education@saintpatrickcentre.com until March 12thand the winners will be announced on St Patrick’s Day.

 Entrants must include contact details such as email or phone number.
 The winning artwork will be displayed St Patrick’s Website and facebook pages.